3 Input Interactions

 These interactions could also be designed so that if a player presses the input again before the action has activated, the timer will stop and the action will not be performed.
 As this is what typically happens when letting go of a button in hold interactions.

-If you set crafting in The Last of Us Part 2 to a toggle instead of a hold, crafting can now be performed with a single button press, but it can also be cancelled at any point before the action is completed by pressing the button again.
+If you set Crafting in The Last of Us Part II to a toggle instead of a hold, crafting can now be performed with a single button press, but it can also be cancelled at any point before the action is completed by pressing the button again.

 3.5 Repeated Presses

 Let players avoid repeated button presses in quick succession.